AbinashBishoyi/zegoggl.es/_posts/2009-12-29-building-android-apps-in-scala-with-sbt.markdown

   published: true
 ---

+*Note: this article hasn't been updated in a while and is out of date.
+In doubt refer to the README of the [android-plugin][].*

 If you're thinking about developing Android apps in Scala there are not that many different options for building your project - I started out with a hack based on Rake